rribeiro200/RibeiroDev10/README.md

 ### Hi there, I'm Rafael Ribeiro ✌

-- 💼 Full-stack web developer
+- 💼 Full-Stack Web Developer, focusing on Back-End in PHP and JavaScript languages
 - ✍️ Studying the Laravel framework
 - 📧 Contact me on email: rafaelribdev@gmail.com